gramaziokohler/compas_timber_Grasshopper_wiki/(GH-wiki)-workflow.md

 &nbsp;

 **Important!**

-The order in the list of `Joints` and `Features` matters!
-* if the user inputs two different joint definitions for the same pair of beams, the last one in the list will be applied (overrides entries earlier in the list)
+* The order in the list of `Joints` and `Features` matters!
+For example: if there are two different joints defined for the same pair of beams in the list, the last one will be applied (overrides entries earlier in the list).
-* the `Joints` are processed first, then `Features`.
+* The `Joints` are processed first, then `Features`.